The Residency Program

 The Residency Timeline

-- Conclude the Residency if your needs have changed or the role isn’t the right fit.
+Conclude — if your needs have changed or the role isn’t the right fit.
+No pressure.
+No awkward conversations.

 Can the Role Change During Residency?